 Well, these are surely an exciting time to be an APS-C camera user as more and more impressive cameras are popping out on the market.
 It’s no secret that the mirrorless cameras are slowly overtaking DSLRs as they becoming more and more capable and a better purchase for many people who grew tired of using bulky cameras just to get good looking photos or decent performance.
 For those who still like to rely on their DSLRs, Nikon released a real treat in form of Nikon D500.
 This is a flagship camera in every way possible and it aims to be the best APS-C DSLR around.
 It claims to be fast, with great autofocus, builds quality and autofocus.
 These are certainly some very bold claims and the D500 has some big shoes to fill.
 It also looks like Nikon is going after Canon’s 7D Mark II and trying to beat it in every way possible.
 Is this really the all-around best DSLR that will please everyone from portrait and landscape to sports and action photographers.
-Judging by the specs sheet It looks as it could be very capable in video department as well.
-Let’s see if all of this holds true and do we really have a real beast on our hands.
+Judging by the specs sheet it looks as it could be very capable in video department as well.
+Let’s see if all of these hold true and do we really have a real beast and the one of the best camera in our hands?

 Now let’s see what really makes the Nikon D500 such an exciting camera being two years ahead of Nikon D5300 in the first place.
 We should start with the heart of the camera, its sensor.
 It comes with a 20.7-megapixel APS-C sensor, a newly developed one found only in the D500.